Cox Furniture Store

 The Cox Furniture Store (also known as the Simonson Opera House or Edwards Opera House or New Baird Theater) c.
 1890 is a historic site in Gainesville, Florida, United States.
 Built in the form and style of a small Romanesque Revival church, it is located at 19 Southeast First Avenue.

+In 1938, the building became home to Cox Furniture Co, the largest furniture store in Gainesville.
+The company continued to expand into north-central Florida over the following decades.
+However, due to increased competition, Cox went out of business in 1991.

-On June 10, 1994, it was added to the U.S. National Register of Historic Places.
+On June 10, 1994, the building was added to the U.S. National Register of Historic Places.